 The Elements of Art - Form

 Form!
 Once you’ve learned all about your 2D shapes it’s time to move onto the big kid blocks!
 3D geometry is the next step up in mathematics once you learn all of your regular 2D shapes, and the same principles apply to shapes and forms in art.
-While forms are just as important as shape within the elements of art, they’re not quite as simple!
+While forms are just as important as shapes within the elements of art, they’re not quite as simple!
 From different kinds of forms to perspective and foreshortening, let’s learn about what forms are and how you can use them to improve your artwork!

 Not a fan of reading?
 Don’t worry.
 We have a short and sweet video called Form: Elements of Art Explained that gives you a fun and quick rundown of the element!